-Our Board met five times in 2022.
-The Audit Committee and the Science and Technology Committee each met four times, the Compensation Committee met seven times, and the Nominating and Corporate Governance Committee met five times last year.
-During 2022, all then current Board members attended 75% or more of the meetings of the Board and of the committees on which they served.
+Our Board met four times in 2023.
+The Nominating and Corporate Governance Committee and the Science and Technology Committee each met four times, the Compensation Committee met seven times, and the Audit Committee met five times last year.
+During 2023, all then current Board members attended 75% or more of the meetings of the Board and of the committees on which they served.
 In addition, we encourage all of our directors and nominees for director to attend our Annual Meeting of Stockholders, but attendance is not mandatory.
-In 2022, all of our then serving directors attended the Annual Meeting of Stockholders.
+In 2023, all but one of our then serving directors attended the Annual Meeting of Stockholders.